DIY0R/nestjs-rabbitmq/README.md

 # Description

-This library simplifies interaction with RabbitMQ using a modular approach, where each module is linked to a specific exchange and queue, making it ideal for scalable applications like API Gateways.
-It offers flexible initialization methods (`ForRoot`, `ForRootAsync`), supports RPC (`send`), notifications (`notify`), and direct queue messaging, and provides middleware and interceptors for message processing.
-Additional features include serialization/deserialization, health-check tools, and advanced error handling (`RMQErrorHandler`).
-With extensive configuration options (`ForFeature`,`ForFeatureAsync`) and support for advanced RabbitMQ pattern topics.
+This library simplifies interaction with RabbitMQ using a modular approach, where each module is linked to a specific exchange and queue.
+It is ideal for scalable applications, such as API Gateways.
+The library offers flexible initialization methods (`ForRoot`, `ForRootAsync`), supports RPC (`send`), notifications (`notify`), direct queue messaging, and provides middleware, validation, and interceptors for message processing.
+Additional features include serialization/deserialization, health check tools, and advanced error handling (`RMQErrorHandler`).
+It also includes extensive configuration options (`ForFeature`, `ForFeatureAsync`) and support for advanced RabbitMQ pattern topics.

 ---